Xiaohongshu: Etymology

+Internationally, the app was branded as RED from 2022 through 2023, then listed under the name REDnote on the Google Play store beginning in September 2024.
+The latter name is often used by many US users.
+Since January 20, 2025, the app has been styled rednote on both the App Store and Google Play.
+In September 2025, the English branding and description was removed, and the app’s name was reverted to Xiaohongshu.

 History

-Xiaohongshu was founded by Miranda Qu and Charlwin Mao in 2013, as an online tour guide for Chinese shoppers, providing a platform for users to review products and to share their shopping experiences with the community.
-In October 2014, the founders started focusing on connecting Chinese consumers with global retailers and established its own cross-border e-commerce platform, where Chinese consumers can buy products from overseas and order directly.
+Xiaohongshu was founded by Miranda Qu and Charlwin Mao in 2013 as an online tour guide for Chinese shoppers, providing a platform for users to review products and share their shopping experiences with the community.
 In 2015, Xiaohongshu set up its warehouses in Shenzhen, Guangdong and Zhengzhou, Henan.

-By May 2017 Xiaohongshu had over 50 million users, with sales of nearly ¥10 billion, making it one of the world's largest community e-commerce platforms.
-Xiaohongshu's international logistics system REDelivery went into service during the month.
-On 6 June that year, Xiaohongshu held a shopping festival to celebrate its fourth anniversary, which sees the sales revenue exceeded CN¥ 100 million in 2 hours, while the app ranked in first place in the iOS App Store under "Shopping" category during that day.
+On 6 June 2017, Xiaohongshu held a shopping festival to celebrate its fourth anniversary, which saw the sales revenue exceed CN¥100 million in two hours, while the app ranked in first place in the iOS App Store under the "Shopping" category that day.

-In June 2018, Xiaohongshu completed a US$300 million funding led by Alibaba and Tencent, with a valuation of US$3 billion.
+In June 2018, the Alibaba Group and Tencent invested US$300 million in Xiaohongshu, with a valuation of US$3 billion.

-Due to the platform's early focus on fashion and beauty trends, Xiaohongshu’s user base is predominantly female in its early years.
+Due to the platform's early focus on fashion and beauty trends, Xiaohongshu's user base was predominantly female in its early years.
 90% of Xiaohongshu users were women, according to a report published in April 2021.
 The app had attracted affluent Gen Z female users in urban China as an alternative to Instagram, which is blocked in the country.
 Xiaohongshu subsequently adjusted its corporate strategy to attract more male users to maintain its growth.
 In 2021, it announced that the platform would promote male user content.
-Xiaohongshu also started increasing advertising in male-centric online spaces, such as the Hupu sports forum with advertising taglines, “Beautiful ladies are all here on Xiaohongshu, free to see, without spending any money!”, while another Xiaohongshu ad shown on forum site Baidu Tieba read, “Sexy, beautiful car models and stylish beauties are waiting for you.”

-In October 2021.
-Xiaohongshu decided to transfer the IPO from the United States to Hong Kong.
-According to a Bloomberg report in July, this includes requiring all companies holding more than 1 million user data to submit a cyber security review, which is one of the reasons for the suspension of Xiaohongshu's listing in the United States.

-As of March 15, 2022, Xiaohongshu has launched the algorithm close button, allowing users to turn off "personalized recommendation" in the background with one click.

-At the end of the 2019, Xiaohongshu began to test the live streaming platform, and will officially launch live streaming with commerce in January 2021.
+By 2022, 30% of Xiaohongshu users were male.
+There was criticism that the strategy, as well as Xiaohongshu's algorithm, increased harassment on the platform and made women feel less welcome.
+An external advertising agency marketed Xiaohongshu on other websites as a place to see "Beautiful ladies... without spending any money!" and "Sexy, beautiful car models and stylish beauties", which the company later apologized for.